 The first thing you will need to consider is how quickly you need to sell.
-If you are selling because you are moving for work or going overseas, your departure dates will determine the timeframe and you will need to ensure that your sales campaign ts your schedule.
-If you have no fixed deadlines, you will be able to take more time to prepare your property for sale and to nd the right buyer.
+If you are selling because you are moving for work or going overseas, your departure dates will determine the time-frame and you will need to ensure that your sales campaign fits your schedule.
+If you have no fixed deadlines, you will be able to take more time to prepare your property for sale and to find the right buyer.

 CHOOSING AN AGENT

 Appointing a professional sales agent to run your sales campaign is essential.
 Choosing the right agent can ensure the best sales method (auction vs private treaty) is used in the sales process to get you the best result.
 Choosing the right agent takes time and some research.
 Talk to your friends and neighbours to find out their experiences with agents in your area but don’t just take their word for it.